xaniz/rpv_ragemp/README.md

+## GAMEMODE IS ABANDONED, FOR NEW GAMEMODE TAKE A LOOK AT [BasicRP](https://github.com/xaniz/BasicRP)

 # About

 RPV is a custom Grand Theft Auto V: RageMP server, built from the base of Skazi GM, that introduces an immersive and feature-rich roleplaying experience for players.